pjakiela/ECON379/exercises/E11-power.md

 **Example 2.**  We want to test the hypothesis that economics majors know more about Stata than English majors.
 We have data measuring performance on a Stata proficiency test for four students:  two English majors and two econ majors.
-How can we use the data to decide whether to reject the null hypothesis that econ majors and English majors are equally proficienct with Stata.
+How can we use the data to decide whether to reject the null hypothesis that econ majors and English majors are equally proficienct with Stata?

 Whenever we specify a rule about when to reject the null hypothesis, we have to worry about the possibility of getting it wrong.
 One possibility is that the null hypothesis is correct, but (based on our rule) we reject it.
 This is called a **Type I error** or a **false positive**.
 We also have to worry about the possibility that the null hypothesis is wrong, but (based on our rule) we fail to reject it.
 This is called a **Type II error** or, less commonly, a **false zero**.
-It is not usually possible to reduce the probabilities of both Type I and Type II errors to zero; on the contrary, reducing the probability of a Type I error usually involves increasing the probability of a Type II error.
+It is not usually possible to reduce the probabilities of both Type I and Type II errors to zero; reducing the probability of a Type I error usually involves increasing the probability of a Type II error.

 We refer to the probability of a Type I error as the **size** of a test.
 The convention (dating back